-Ultimate Guide to Home Security
+The Ultimate Guide to Garden Security

 Outdoor Garden Security Lights UK

-Types of Outdoor Garden Security Lights
+The Different Types of Outdoor Garden Security Lights

 Motion Sensor Lights

 Motion sensor lights have a Passive Infrared Sensor (PIR).
 A PIR is an electronic sensor that measures infrared light emitted by objects in its range of view.
 If an object is detected by the PIR your security light will turn on.
 Having a motion sensor light means you do not have to leave your security light on day and night.
 The light will only come on when movement is detected.
-You can pretty much use any bulb for a motion sensor camera, as long as it is suitable for outside use.
+You can pretty much use any bulb for a motion sensor light, as long as it is suitable for outside use.

 Solar PIR Lights

 Solar PIR lights are almost exactly the same as normal motion sensor lights.
 However, rather than having to plug them in, the sun provides them with power.
-Typically solar lights use LED light sources.
+Typically, solar lights use LED light sources.
 The charge from the sun can last between 4-6 hours which means there is plenty of light to illuminate your outdoor space.